Advanced Data Analysis Can Help Overcome Customer Acquisition and Engagement Challenges Within Your CPG Strategy

 Additionally, a brand can apply these principles to its internal workings.
 Updating business models can help a company to achieve operational efficiency, redefining corporate strategy while still protecting the core CPG business.

 For strategic transformation to succeed, however, a company must invest in data analysis to spot micro and macro trends and market opportunities.
-The brand must also be committed to strategic planning, ready to take advantage of new opportunities as they arise.
+The brand must also be committed to strategic planning, ready to take advantage of new opportunities as they arise to drive CPG sales.

 2. Customer Data